Operational risk: Difficulties

 It is relatively straightforward for an organization to set and observe specific, measurable levels of market risk and credit risk because models exist which attempt to predict the potential impact of market movements, or changes in the cost of credit.
-These models are only as good as the underlying assumptions, and a large part of the recent financial crisis arose because the valuations generated by these models for particular types of investments were based on incorrect assumptions.
+These models are only as good as the underlying assumptions, and a large part of the 2008 financial crisis arose because the valuations generated by these models for particular types of investments were based on incorrect assumptions.

 By contrast, it is relatively difficult to identify or assess levels of operational risk and its many sources.
 Historically organizations have accepted operational risk as an unavoidable cost of doing business.
 Many now though collect data on operational losses – for example through system failure or fraud – and are using this data to model operational risk and to calculate a capital reserve against future operational losses.
 In addition to the Basel II requirement for banks, this is now a requirement for European insurance firms who are in the process of implementing Solvency II, the equivalent of Basel II for the insurance sector.